sorxrob/svelte-monetization/example/README.md

 ## Get started

-1. Change the payment pointer inside `public/index.html` to your payment pointer.
+1. Change the payment pointer inside `App.svelte` to your payment pointer.

 2. Install the dependencies